 Analysis / Bias

 In review, Autism Investigated reports news and opinions related to vaccines as a significant cause for Autism.
-They frequently publishes articles that expose politicians who take a pro-Vaccine position and often use highly loaded emotional language such as this Lamar Alexander Let Vaccine Company Murder Infants in His Home State.
-This article, like many others points to the vaccine preservative Thimerosal (Mercury), as the cause of Autism.
+They frequently publish articles that expose politicians who take a pro-vaccine position and often use highly loaded emotional language such as this Lamar Alexander Let Vaccine Company Murder Infants in His Home State.
+This article, like many others, points to the vaccine preservative Thimerosal (Mercury), as the cause of Autism.
 There isn’t credible evidence among scientists to support this claim.
 The website also frequently promotes conspiracy theories such as this one: JB Handley: Senate HELP Whitewash of Thimerosal Cover-up “Genuine.
-When it comes to sourcing, Autism Investigated uses some highly discredited sources such as Natural News, Age of Autism and InfoWars.
+When it comes to sourcing, Autism Investigated uses some highly discredited sources such as Natural News, Age of Autism, and InfoWars.
 In general, the website promotes the notion that vaccines equate to murder and that the Government and Pharmaceutical companies are conspiring together to cover it up.